mueslimak3r/jellyfin-deluge-openvpn-server/README.md

-# Step 1, set up openvp split tunnel
+# Step 1, set up openvpn split tunnel

 Follow the tutorial below to set up a split tunnel for openvpn.
 This works by creating a new user called "vpn" and routing all its services through openvpn.
 This is the easiest method I could find to run only deluge through a vpn while the other services (deluge web-ui, jellyfin, caddy, etc) are networked normally